JeovaneSousa/JeovaneSousa/README.md

 💻 Hi!
 I'm currently working as an Early Associate Developer at IBM.

-📚 I’m currently learning DevOps (Containers and cloud services).
-I'm also learning Python for Backend Development and Data Science.
+📚 I'm also learning about Java for backend Development and Python for Data Science.

 📫 How to reach me: <a href="mailto: jeovanesousa@icloud.com">jeovanesousa@icloud.com</a>